 What are our responsibilities?

-The Environmental Health Division has a responsibility under the Prevention of Damages by Pests Act 1949 to ensure that infestations of Rats and Mice are eradicated.
+Environmental Health have a responsibility under the Prevention of Damages by Pests Act 1949 to ensure that infestations of Rats and Mice are eradicated.
 This does not mean that we will carry out the work ourselves, we can however serve a Notice instructing the work to be carried out.

 Who is responsible for treatment?